RogueRope/SurvivalGuide/cancellation.md

 Let's start by addressing the very small elephant in the room: if the event is not legal under Belgian or local laws, it shall not take place.
 Furthermore, in this case, everyone will receive a **full refunds** for all costs \(tickets, drink vouchers\) there are no hidden fees deducted.
 If you paid X euro's, we'll send you your X euro's back via bank transfer.

+If you are living in a foreign country, and you are not allowed by your local laws or Belgian laws to spend time with us, you can also get a refund.

 **So no risks there.**

 ## Personal Cancellation